accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 #### Accessible and operable by keyboard and any pointing device

-The glossary entry [Accessible and operable by keyboard and any pointing device](glossary.html#accessible-and-operable-by-keyboard-and-any-pointing-device) has been modified so that keyboard use is not restricted to the <KBD>Enter</KBD> key.
+The glossary entry [Accessible and operable by keyboard and any pointing device](glossaire.html#accessible-and-operable-by-keyboard-and-any-pointing-device) has been modified so that keyboard use is not restricted to the <KBD>Enter</KBD> key.

 ##### In RAWeb1

 <blockquote>

-A user interface component (link, button, etc.) can be activated using the keyboard and any pointing device when the user can trigger the action intended by the user interface component either by pressing the pointer or the Enter key on the keyboard.
+A user interface component (link, button, etc.) can be activated from the keyboard and by any pointing device when the user can initiate the action provided for by the interface component by pressing either the pointer or the enter key on the keyboard.

 </blockquote>